-What are the cognitive issues that may be associated with Turner Syndrome?
+What are the cognitive issues that may be associated with TS?

 Some cognitive issues with TS include difficulty with visual-spatial tasks, such as mentally rotating objects in space, which is a problem shared by those with nonverbal learning disability (NLD).
 This is a problem that is present to some degree in 99% of females with TS.
 Those with NLD and girls with TS may have trouble with math, particularly geometry.
 Challenges may also involve using visual maps to navigate.
 Since the problems are so specialized, the problems are known as “Turner neurocognitive phenotype;” this terminology refers to the fact that the complete or partial absence of the X chromosome impacts the development of parts of the nervous system which affect the cognitive processes.

 What are the typical services needed by age group: Infant, Toddler, Pre-School, Elementary, Middle School, High School, and College?

 Because the particular strengths and weaknesses of those with NLD and TS vary from person to person, we list services which may be useful.
 These are organized by school age group.